 - Birthdate (used to calculate age)

 You can easily update your employee's info in bulk via CSV upload from the People page on the Admin Panel.

-In addition to the default fields that Lattice offers, you can also create custom user fields inside Lattice to capture information that Lattice does not already store.
-For example, if you know that you'll want to analyze your survey data by office or level, you can create some custom user fields for that information.
+In addition to the default attributes that Lattice offers, you can also create custom user attributes inside Lattice to capture information that Lattice does not already store.
+For example, if you know that you'll want to analyze your survey data by office or level, you can create some custom user attributes for that information.